glamod/marine_qc/docs/introduction.rst

 :func:`.do_time_check`
 ======================

+Tests whether the time of the report is valid.

 Checks that the time of the report is valid.
 If the input Datetime or hour is not numerically valid (Nan, None, or the like) then the flag is set to 2, i.e. untestable.

 :func:`.do_day_check`
 =====================

+Tests whether the report was during the day.

 Checks whether an observation was made during the day (flag set to 1, fail) or night (flag set to 0, pass).
 The definition of day is between a specified amount of time after sunrise and the same amount of time after sunset.
 If